-25YL: How did the idea for the 119-campaign come about?
+25YL: How did the idea for the 119 campaign come about?

-Kenneth: About two months ago.
-I had this insane idea that I wanted to throw a “one off” East coast Twin Peaks event.
-After weeks of research, I came to the conclusion, I did not have the time or resources to create said spectacle.
+Kenneth: About two months ago, I had this insane idea that I wanted to throw a one-off East coast Twin Peaks event.
+After weeks of research, I came to the conclusion I did not have the time or resources to create the said spectacle.
 My brain was not happy nor satisfied.
 I needed to say thank you.
 So, 119 shouted in my head (as it should) So I wondered, what could I do with said numbers?
 So far in 2017, every month we’ve been given a little treat related to the show.
 I was aware of the “will they or will they not” green light a new adventure.
 I figured Boxed Set sales will be mighty crucial to this decision.
 But that’s in December.
 So what?
 No treats for November?
 Boom!
 My brain created the image 11/9.
 I knew right there and then.
 Now, I knew, I needed a partner in crime.
 Blake was the first person that popped in my mind.
 I didn’t know anyone else that purely loved the series as much as I did.
 His photography work spoke exactly of how I felt about it.
 He recreated that Twin Peaks feeling I had.
-So of course I hit him up.
+So, of course, I hit him up.
 He was in on the spot.
 My mind’s eye was guiding me through it all.

 Blake: Kenneth mentioned the date to me that was coming up and suggested we do something to get fans rallied together to ask for more.
 I designed a sharable series of images from season three with 119 on them.
 We kinda brainstormed back and forth for a while on how to get social media on it and figured that once we put the idea out there, hopefully people would run with it!
 Kenneth, does that sound like how it went down?

 Kenneth: I had faith in the fan base.